 In Visual Studio 2015, the Microsoft C Runtime Library (CRT) was refactored.
 The Standard C Library, POSIX extensions and Microsoft-specific functions, macros, and global variables were moved into a new library, the Universal C Runtime Library (Universal CRT or UCRT).
 The compiler-specific components of the CRT were moved into a new vcruntime library.

-The UCRT is now a Windows component, and ships as part of Windows 10.
+The UCRT is now a Windows component, and ships as part of Windows 10 and later.
 The UCRT supports a stable ABI based on C calling conventions, and it conforms closely to the ISO C99 standard, with only a few exceptions.
 It is no longer tied to a specific version of the compiler.
 You can use the UCRT on any version of Windows supported by Visual Studio 2015 or Visual Studio 2017.
 The benefit is that you no longer need to update your builds to target a new version of the CRT with every upgrade of Visual Studio.

 With this refactoring, the names or locations of many CRT header files, library files, and redistributables, and the deployment methods required for your code have changed.
 In addition, many functions and macros in the UCRT were added or changed to improve standards conformance.
 To take advantage of these changes, your existing code and project build systems must be updated.